mre/navo-docs/docs/tutorials/dc-motor-rpm-ros.markdown

 ---
 layout: default
-title: DC Motor with ROS
+title: Motor RPM with ROS
 parent: Tutorials
 nav_order: 5
 ---

 ## DC Motor Speed Control with ROS

 We saw in the previous tutorial on how to measure the RPM of a DC Motor.
 In this totorial, let us see how we could do a basic speed control using commands from a ROS node.
-We are not yet talking about a <a href="https://en.wikipedia.org/wiki/PID_controller" target="_blank">PID speed control algorithm</a> yet, but just a very basic spped manipulation using commands from a ROS node.
+We are not yet talking about a <a href="https://en.wikipedia.org/wiki/PID_controller" target="_blank">PID speed control algorithm</a> yet, I will come to that later in this tutorial.
 But first we need to create the circuit.

 Our hardware components are based on the Arduino Uno, the L298N H bridge for controlling the motors, a Raspberry Pi.
 We start with a brief mention about the L298N H bridge.